-Trump's travel ban faces U.S. Supreme Court reckoning
+U.S. Supreme Court weighs legality of Trump's travel ban

-WASHINGTON (Reuters) - President Donald Trump’s administration goes before the U.S. Supreme Court on Wednesday to defend the legality of his travel ban targeting people from several Muslim-majority countries, one of the most contentious actions of his presidency.
+WASHINGTON (Reuters) - President Donald Trump’s administration went before the U.S. Supreme Court on Wednesday to defend the legality of his travel ban targeting people from several Muslim-majority countries, one of the most contentious actions of his presidency.

-Trump’s travel ban - the third version of a policy he first sought to implement a week after taking office in January 2017 - blocks entry into the United States of most people from Iran, Libya, Somalia, Syria and Yemen.
+The conservative-majority, nine-member court began hearing a scheduled hour of arguments in a challenge led by the state of Hawaii to Trump’s travel ban, which is the third version of a policy he first sought to implement a week after taking office in January 2017.

+The policy blocks entry into the United States of most people from Iran, Libya, Somalia, Syria and Yemen.
 Chad was on the list announced in September, but Trump removed it on April 10.

 The conservative-majority, nine-member court has never heard arguments on the legal merits of the travel ban or any other major Trump immigration policy, including his move to rescind protections for young immigrants sometimes called Dreamers brought into the United States illegally as children.

-It has previously acted on Trump requests to undo lower court orders blocking those two policies, siding with him on the travel ban and opposing him on the Dreamers.
+It has previously acted on the Republican president’s requests to undo lower court orders blocking those two policies, siding with Trump on the travel ban and opposing him on the Dreamers.

 A ruling is due by the end of June.

-The state of Hawaii, which argues the travel ban violates federal immigration law and the U.S. Constitution’s prohibition on the government favoring one religion over another, is the lead challenger in the case.
+Democratic-governed Hawaii has argued that the travel ban violates federal immigration law and the U.S. Constitution’s prohibition on the government favoring one religion over another.

 The Supreme Court on Dec.
 4 signaled it may lean toward backing Trump when it granted on a 7-2 vote his administration’s request to let the ban go into full effect while legal challenges played out.